canonical/charm-relation-interfaces/interfaces/dns_record/v0/README.md

 ### Provider

 - Is expected to provide a list of dns-domains and a list of dns-entries in the relation databag, each containing the domain, the status and optionally the description corresponding to the dns-domains and dns-entries requirested by the requirer.
-- Is expected to authenticate requests for dns-domains based on internal business rules/processes at the organisation where this charm is deployed."
+- Is expected to authenticate requests for dns-domains based on internal business rules/processes at the organisation where this charm is deployed.

 ### Requirer